priyali01/hireminds/README.md

 - **🤖 Gemini AI Fallback Chain**: Deep analysis using Google's Generative AI.
 Features a robust fallback chain (`gemini-2.5-flash` → `gemini-1.5-flash` → `gemini-1.5-pro`) to ensure high availability.
 - **📊 Detailed Score Breakdown**: Visual scores for Skills, Projects, Education, and Experience.
 - **💡 Actionable Insights**: Returns specific strengths, a one-week fix plan, and missing keywords focused on the Indian job market.
-- **🎨 Premium UI**: A clean, dynamic dashboard built with React 18, standard CSS (Dark Mode Design System), and Redux Toolkit.
+- **🎨 Premium UI**: A clean, dynamic interface built with React 18, Tailwind CSS v3, and Framer Motion.
+Features a dark mode design system, glassmorphism aesthetics, responsive layouts, and interactive dashboard previews.
 - **🧪 Test-Driven (TDD)**: The backend is covered by a comprehensive suite of unit and integration tests (58/58 passing) using Jest, Supertest, and `mongodb-memory-server`.

 ---